 Go Southwestern with oak, cherry or walnut nightstands with clean lines, a metal bedframe and a leather bench you can sit on to pull off your boots.
 Use a color palette and area rugs in shades of blue, yellow, red, orange and gold.
 Add a Western art print as a focal point.

-Traditional master bedroom furnishings are always in style.
-For pieces that match, opt for a master bedroom set or suite.
+Traditional primary bedroom furnishings are always in style.
+For pieces that match, opt for a primary bedroom set or suite.
 All the pieces will have the same style, color or finish, which takes the guesswork out of shopping.

 Who says you need carpet?
 Paint a wood floor in a pattern or a geometric design.
 Toss an area rug by the bed so your feet won’t be cold when you get up every morning.